ptv-logistics/Leaflet.NonTiledLayer/Readme.md

 there is no concept for imagery data that cannot be queried in tiles.

 Not all imagery providers can handle tiles properly, for example if they render labels dynamically.
-So we've added a Leaflet.NonTiledLayer which gets the imagery for the complete map viewport whenever it changes.
+So we've added a Leaflet.NonTiledLayer, which gets the imagery for the complete map viewport whenever it changes.
 Leaflet.NonTiledLayer.WMS is the implementation that makes WMS requests, similar to the TileLayer.WMS.

 You can see a demo here: